BoofCV vs YOLO

 - What is this tool?

-- YOLOv8.com is a web platform for real-time object detection.
+- YOLOv8.com is a browser-based platform for real-time object detection using YOLOv8 models.

 - How much does it cost?